phenopackets/phenopacket-schema/docs/protobuf.rst

 The following exercise is not necessary to use phenopackets-schema, but is intended to build intuition for how protobuf works.
-We first need to install protobuf.
+We first need to install protobuf (Note that these intructions are for this tutorial only.
+The maven system will automatically pull in protobuf for phenopackets schema).
 We show one simple way of installing protobuf on a linux system in the following.

 1. Download the source code from the `protobuf GitHub page <https://github.com/protocolbuffers/protobuf>`_.
 Most users should download the latest tar.gz archive from the Release page.
 Extract the code.